 Ban black plastic!

-However, this cannot be recycled; and this because of the carbon black pigment in the plastic.
-Sorting machines in Recycle Centers cannot detect the trays because of the pigment, which means they generally end into landfill.
+However, this cannot be recycled, and this is because of the carbon black pigment in the plastic.
+Sorting machines in recycling centers cannot detect the trays because of the pigment, which means they generally end up in the landfill.

-How super markets react?
-Do they ask their suppliers to proceed in black tray change with a white one?
-Have you ever sent a letter to the food factory by asking the black plastic tray to be replaced?
+How do supermarkets react?
+Do they ask their suppliers to proceed with the black tray change to a white one?
+Have you ever sent a letter to the food factory asking for the black plastic tray to be replaced?
 What do the plant sellers do?
-Do they ask for white or taupe plastic pot instead?
+Do they ask for a white or taupe plastic pot instead?

 All this plastic ends finally to the landfill and our oceans whilst an estimated 100 million aquatic animals die every year

 And this is because they mistake plastic debris for food.
-Moreover, microplastic as we call the plastic pieces less than five millimeters long are found in our water supply, soil, salt, beer, seafood, bottled water, and has recently been discovered in human feces.
+Moreover, microplastics, as we call the plastic pieces less than five millimeters long, are found in our water supply, soil, salt, beer, seafood, bottled water, and have recently been discovered in human feces.

-Marine plastic is impacting our food chain and as it breaks down, releases greenhouse gases contributing to climate change.
+Marine plastic is impacting our food chain, and as it breaks down, it releases greenhouse gases contributing to climate change.
 Furthermore, the health of the ocean is unequivocally vital to the health of our planet.

 Shell Cleave, Founder of Sea Hugger https://seahugger.org , a nonprofit organization based in Half Moon Bay, CA is focused on eliminating marine plastic pollution.
 Correctly says